 How?
 When you leave Thailand after 55 days and the immigration officer puts your name in the system it will say you are on overstay of 25 days.
 At 500 Thai baht per day!
 YOU should know that the entry-stamp was wrong and YOU are responsible for that.

 ** = A Entry-stamp should have the name of the immigration point, visa-class, Date admitted until and be signed by the immigration officer.
-This stamp should be in you passport and on your TM-card that is in your passport.
+This stamp should be in you passport and on your TM-card that should stay in your passport.